Excerpt from BL fantasy novel in progress:

 “Yeah….”
 Yip scuffed the dirt.
 “He can’t even stand now.”

 “Stay with the tree, Papa.”
-Prosha pressed a kiss to his forehead.
+Prosha pressed a kiss to Borum’s forehead.
 “And don’t drown yourself.”

 Yip hurled the torch into the lake where it sputtered out with a hiss.

 Akul held aside the willow’s tendrils for the siblings to pass.
 Moonlight gilded their faces as they joined the others—thirty-odd shadows hunched along the railside.
-Axes passed from hand to hand, their edges glinting in the gloom.
-They were followed by blankets for hiding under when the train drew near.
+Axes passed from hand to hand, their blades glinting in the gloom.
+This was followed by blankets for hiding under when the train drew near.

 Ghorst stood on the tracks, his white hair a pale banner.
 “I’m too old to swing steel and…jettison logs from a moving train.
 But I will surely bear witness.
-The magnates of Cascade City may have destroyed our precious valley, but we’ll at least force them to remember we exist!”
+The magnates of Cascade City may have destroyed our precious valley, but today we force them to remember we exist!”

 “For Ipai!” a voice shouted, as Ghorst stepped aside.

 Warmth surged in Akul’s chest.
-It was great honor to help write the village’s epitaph, rather than letting it die forgotten.
+It was a great honor to help write the village’s epitaph, rather than letting it die forgotten.
 The derailment was designed to hurt no one but the Chain’s coffers.
-It was to be Ipai’s final, defiant act for reclaiming dignity before its inhabitants said goodbye to their home.
+Ipai’s final, defiant act would reclaim dignity before its inhabitants said goodbye to their home.

-The earth trembled with the locomotives approach, the vibrations climbing Akul’s legs.
+The earth trembled with the locomotive’s approach, the vibrations climbing Akul’s legs.
 Its mechanical thunder swallowed the valley’s night chorus, drowning out the frogs and insects.
-From the undergrowth, a covey of quail burst into the air, their wings beating panic into the dark.
+A covey of quail burst from a nearby undergrowth into the air, their wings beating panic into the dark.
 Among them, two yvishda flickered like embers, fleeing the iron beast.

 “I can still hear everything.”
 Akul tapped one plugged ear.
 “I just can’t let the train ruin my ears.”
-He drew a blanket over himself and the boy, and they both peeked out.
+He drew a blanket over himself and Yip, and they both peeked out.

 As ore cars rattled past, their clickety-clack punched through Akul’s earplugs.
-He reviewed the operation in his mind: the villagers split evenly between two log cars, and his own treacherous task between the cars.
+He reviewed the operation: the villagers would split evenly between two log cars, as he engaged own treacherous task between the cars.

 “Now!” he called out, the blanket flying off as he lunged forward, Yip and the other villagers quick at his heels.

-The last of the ore cars clattered beside them, followed by low-sided flatcars with loads secured by hinged metal stanchions.
-On each car, two great stacks of logs were separated by wooden posts, the logs further secured in place with chains.
+The last of the ore cars clattered beside them, followed by low-sided flatcars with loads of logs secured by hinged metal stanchions.
+On each car, two great stacks of logs were separated by wooden posts.
+The dead trees were additionally secured with chains.

-Akul’s and the villagers’ thrown axes arced through the air, thudding onto the top of the timber of the first two log cars.
+Akul’s and some villagers’ thrown axes arced through the air, then thudded onto the top of the timber stack on the first log car.
+A second batch of axes hit the stack on the second car.

-On the car’s side, Akul seized the short ladder; the cold iron bit through his gloves.
-He hauled himself up, boots scrambling for purchase on the rough bark until he could hook an arm around a stanchion; he climbed onto the summit of the pile.
-From the opposite side, the lumberjack named Thom appeared, his face hewn between anger and absolution.
+Akul seized the short ladder on the first car’s side, cold iron biting through his gloves.
+He hauled himself up, boots scrambling for purchase on the rough bark until he could hook an arm around a stanchion.
+He climbed onto the summit of the pile.
+From the opposite side of the car, the lumberjack named Thom appeared, his face hewn between anger and absolution.

 Thom was already at work, swinging an axe.
 Sparks danced as sharp steel bit into dull iron links.

-“Feels good,” he grunted to Akul between blows, “to cut the Chain’s bonds for once.”
+“Feels good,” he grunted between blows, “to cut the Chain’s bonds for once.”
 He and other villagers snapped the chains securing their stack of logs, jangling the chains aside.

-Meanwhile, Akul edged toward the shuddering divide between the two cars.
+Akul edged toward the shuddering divide between the two cars.
 He dropped to his haunches, and peered into the shadows beneath the log piles where a dizzying strip of moonlight flickered over the moving tracks.
-There, on the bulkhead, were spaced-apart iron turn-releases for the stanchions.
-Across the coupling, on the car Prosha and Yip were on, were two more.
+There, on the bulkhead, spaced-apart, turn-releases for the stanchions jutted from the steel.
+Across the coupling, on the car Prosha and Yip were on, two more were visable.

 “I see them!”
 Akul called.
 “Are the chains loose?”